justinamiller/DotNet-Coding-Guidelines/README.md

 }
 ```

-This enable developers to easily identify synchornous vs asynchronous methods by just looking at the method itself.
+This enable developers to easily identify synchronous vs asynchronous methods by just looking at the method name itself.

 ### Do prefix interfaces with the capital letter I